COVID19 Frequently asked questions - International Students

-We are offering a fully online route for many of our courses as long as there are no specific requirements for on-campus activity (e.g. laboratory, workshop, simulation sessions) that cannot be managed online.
+We are offering a fully online route for many of our courses as long as there are no specific requirements for on-campus activity (e.g. laboratory, workshop, and simulation sessions) that cannot be managed online.
 Please visit the Wayfinder to see whether a fully online route is available.

-We have flexible intakes at Coventry University and Coventry University London, meaning you can choose to defer your application to a later intake and begin your studies in May 2021 or September 2021.
+We have flexible intakes at Coventry University and Coventry University London, meaning you can choose to defer your application to a later intake and begin your studies in September 2021.
 At our CU Coventry and CU Scarborough campuses, we also have intakes in February, April and November, so there are multiple opportunities throughout the year to join one of our courses.